koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling prophecies.md

 We will not be able to filter all data related to non-fiction/doomy AI risk speculation.
 However, I expect that quantitative reductions in data volume will lead to quantitative reductions in the probability and strength of out-of-context learning of misalignment.

 I propose that the following data sources be filtered into an opt-in finetuning set:
-1. LessWrong content under the tag “AI” and all AlignmentForum content
+1. LessWrong content under the tag “AI” and all Alignment Forum content
 1. If this is too broad, at least the following subtags (as seen on [the tags page](https://www.lesswrong.com/tags/all), and on both sites):
 1. Subtags under “Basic Alignment Theory”, “Engineering Alignment”, “Strategy”, and “AI Alignment Intro Materials” — Especially “[AI risk concrete stories](https://www.lesswrong.com/tag/ai-risk-concrete-stories)”
 2. But excluding eg interpretability work and other strictly technical, non-speculative discussions